Jianeng Wang1, Matias Mattamala1, Christina Kassab1, Guillaume Burger2, Fabio Elnecave2, Lintong Zhang1, Marine Petriaux2, Maurice Fallon1

 Citation

-title={Exosense: A Vision-Based Scene Understanding System For Exoskeletons},
+title={Exosense: A Vision-Based Scene Understanding System for Exoskeletons},

 }